 Don’t catch yourself taking a local bus.

-Besides renting a car, there are three main ways of transportation around Morocco – train, bus, and taxi.
+Besides renting a car, there are three main ways of transportation and traveling around Morocco – train, bus, and taxi.
 You have two options for buses—to go local or choose a private bus company.
 Save yourself the hassle and pay to take a private, “touristy,” bus.
 The local buses are extremely crowded, run down, and stop for literally every Joe Schmoe on the side of the road.
 Supratours and CTM are the two private bus companies, they are still inexpensive by western standards and provide much better comfort.

 Grand taxis are not grand.